Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model: Performance evaluation

 \section{Performance evaluation}

-In this section we will examine the performance of our block-sparse matrix-matrix multiplication when linked to the publicly available Chunks and Tasks library implementation CHT-MPI~\cite{cht-mpi, chunks-and-tasks}, using the block-sparse leaf matrix library described in Section~\ref{sec:leaf_matrix_types}.
-The Chunks and Tasks library implementation CHT-MPI implements work stealing for task scheduling and caching of recently used chunks, see~\cite{chunks-and-tasks} for more information about CHT-MPI.
+In this section, we will examine the performance of our block-sparse matrix-matrix multiplication presented in Section~\ref{sec:chtml} when linked to the publicly available Chunks and Tasks library implementation CHT-MPI described in Section~\ref{subsec:cht-lib-impl}, using the block-sparse leaf matrix library of Section~\ref{sec:leaf_matrix_types}.
+Hereinafter, the number of floating point operations for multiplication of two dense matrices with dimension $N$ is counted as $2N^3$.